ianclawson/Delta-iPac-Edition/README.md

 ## -- DISCLAIMER

-Almost all of the features in this fork have now **finally** been implemented in the official Delta (pretty much everything except for Rewind).
+Almost all of the features in this fork have now _finally_ been implemented in the official Delta since this fork was released in late 2021.

+Pretty much everything except for NSO-like Rewind, Additional MFi Inputs, and Synced Quick Saves is there now.

-Please use that instead of this fork.
+Please use the official Delta instead of this fork.

 # Delta (iPac Edition)